PovertyAction/IPA-Stata-Trainings/Stata 103/Do/Readme.txt

 The files in this folder are not meant to be used by trainees.
-The training start page is "India 2013 High Intermediate.smcl", in the folder above this one.
+The training start page is "India 2014 - Stata 103 smcl", in the folder above this one.
-To get started, double-click "India 2013 High Intermediate.smcl" or open it from within Stata through File » View.
+To get started, double-click "India 2014 - Stata 103.smcl" or open it from within Stata through File » View.

-Matt White
+Harrison Diamond Pollock
-Innovations for Poverty Action mwhite@poverty-action.org
+Innovations for Poverty Action hpollock@poverty-action.org